 She continued, “I need you to understand that here at the Institute, this is what yoga is about and not just the physical practice like you’re used to.
 All that you will learn and practice is yoga.”
 Again, I didn’t have much of a choice being in the most foreign country that I had ever encountered, so I agreed once again.
 As she escorted me to my sleeping quarters, she smiled at me, almost as if she knew that my stay there would be a life-changing reality.

-As it turned out, the time I spent at the Yoga Institute was a most valuable experience.
+As it turned out, the time I spent at the Yoga Institute was the most valuable experiences of my life, still to this day.
 I gained a deeper appreciation for yoga and came to understand what my greeter had meant when she explained on my first day that I would learn the many dimensions of yoga.
 I was introduced to SO much more than the physical practice ever could.
 Therefore, each year on this special day I like to share some of my learning and remind my students of the 5 essential yoga principles of yogic balance for a happy, balanced life on, and off, the yoga mat:

 1. Proper exercise (asanas)